idexdavis/idex-blog/_featured_categories/tutorials.md

 layout: list
 title: Tutorials
 slug: tutorials
-menu: true
-order: 3
 description: >
-​	This category is for listing some tutorials.
+  This category is for listing some tutorials.
 ---